 Still, this qualifies as solitude at a national park.
 It’s arguably a better, more reverent experience to go solo to soak up the visual splendor of the many natural wonders forged millions and millions of years ago by a massive, spewing volcano and the grinding tectonic plates of the famous San Andreas Fault.

 You can spend all day rutting around the red-rock spires sculpted by epochs of erosion, gazing down upon the canyon carved to sheer stone, exploring talus caves where big-eared bats dwell, and meandering through blue oak and gray pine and tons of toyon bushes.
 I defy anyone to look at a map of the 26,000-acre park and not want to make a sojourn.

-The names of the rock formations, coined for what they resemble, alone are enticing:• The Hippopotamus, a wide, bloated swath of brown boulders leading to a snout of crags, found downslope from Hawkins Park.
+The names of the rock formations, coined for what they resemble, alone are enticing:

 The 5-mile trail loop gains about 800 feet in the first mile, as you make your way from the Bear Gulch Day Use Area to the Condor Gulch Overlook.
 You’ll be heading up the northeast slope of the gulch and, almost immediately, you can crane your neck and see the rocks of the High Peak.
 Though the droughtlike conditions have kept most of the spring wildflowers at bay, toyon and manzanita line the trail as you head into several long, spaced-out switchbacks.